hakilebara/docs/content/getting-started/publishing-npm-packages.md

 ## Publishing the package

+### First, choose a name

 Choose a unique name for your package.
 Try to choose a descriptive name that:

 *  isn't already owned by somebody else
-*  is not spelled like another name, but with typos
+*  is not spelled like another name, except with typos
 *  will not confuse others about the authorship
+*  meets [npm policy guidelines](https://docs.npmjs.com/policies/conduct).
+Don't name your package something offensive.

-*Note: Naming is not an issue if you are working with [scopes](https://docs.npmjs.com/cli/version).*
+*Note: The first 3 caveats don't apply if you are using [scopes](https://docs.npmjs.com/cli/version).*

 Use `npm publish` to publish the package.